ODI Logo ODI

 Humanitarian Networks and Partnerships Weeks (HNPW) is a major annual humanitarian conference in Geneva, Switzerland that provides a collaborative space for practitioners and experts from a large variety of humanitarian stakeholders including UN agencies, NGOs, the Red Cross and Red Crescent movement, academia, the military, private sector initiatives, and Member States.

-This year HPG will be taking part in and hosting a number of events at HNPW.
+This year HPG took part in and hosted a number of events at HNPW.
 Find out more about our activities:

 Aerial view of Lake Geneva